Pete Buttigieg: Post-secretary career (2025–present)

 In January 2025, news reports emerged that Buttigieg considered a run for U.S. Senate in Michigan, with the announced retirement of U.S. senator Gary Peters.
 Previously, he had expressed interest in running for the state's gubernatorial election to replace the incumbent governor Gretchen Whitmer, who was term-limited.
 From February to April 2025, Buttigieg served as a fellow at the University of Chicago Institute of Politics, delivering a seminar on campus every week.
 In March 2025, Buttigieg opted not to run for the U.S. Senate in Michigan in 2026, with sources saying that he was instead mulling a run for president in 2028.

+Kamala Harris, the 2024 Democratic presidential nominee, reported in her 2025 book 107 Days that she wanted to choose Buttigieg as her running mate, but decided against it.
+She chose to not select him due to concerns about Buttigieg's sexuality (combined with Harris's own background as a woman and racial minority) affecting the ticket's electability.

 Political positions

-Since his 2020 presidential run, Buttigieg has been variously described as a centrist Democrat, a progressive, or a technocratic liberal.
-Buttigieg has labeled himself both as a progressive and a democratic capitalist but has simultaneously downplayed this, saying "these labels are becoming less and less useful" and that political ideology has "never been less relevant."
+During his 2020 presidential run and after, Buttigieg has been variously described as a moderate or centrist Democrat, a progressive, or a technocratic liberal.
+In 2019, Buttigieg labeled himself both as a progressive and a democratic capitalist but has simultaneously downplayed this, saying "these labels are becoming less and less useful" and that political ideology has "never been less relevant."